-Summertime has finally arrived and with it comes hot temperature and intense ultraviolet rays.
+Summertime has finally arrived and with it comes hot temperatures and intense ultraviolet rays.
 Exposure to ultraviolet light is known to be associated with early skin aging and skin cancer.
 While the best protection from the sun is to avoid exposure altogether there are times when this is not possible.
 Using an appropriately regulated sunscreen can offer protection from the sun’s harmful rays.

-If you are looking to market a sunscreen in Canada or the United States, there are a few things to consider.
+If you are looking to market sunscreen in Canada or the United States, there are a few things to consider.

 Canadian Sunscreen Requirements

 In Canada, sunscreens can be classified as either Natural Health Products (NHPs) or non-prescription drugs, depending on the ingredients they contain.
 Commonly used natural ingredients include titanium dioxide, zinc oxide, and p-aminobenzoic acid.
-Marketing a product containing these ingredients would require a Natural Product Number (NPN) unless the product also contains ingredients which are not naturally derived, such as avobenzone, oxybenzone, octinoxate or other recognized drug ingredients as outlined in the Natural and Non-Prescription Health Products Directorate’s (NNHPD’s) sunscreen monograph.
+Marketing a product containing these ingredients would require a Natural Product Number (NPN) unless the product also contains ingredients that are not naturally derived, such as avobenzone, oxybenzone, octinoxate, or other recognized drug ingredients as outlined in the Natural and Non-Prescription Health Products Directorate’s (NNHPD’s) sunscreen monograph.
 For products that contain drug ingredients, a Drug Identification Number (DIN) would be required.

 It is important to note that all Canadian sunscreen products must include a statement to the effect of “helps prevent sunburn” and display the appropriate Sun Protection Factor (SPF) value on the label.
 Companies are also permitted to market their sunscreen products with a ‘Broad Spectrum SPF’ value provided that test results demonstrate a critical wavelength of?
 370 nm for the product.